Keeping Records

 What is Information?

-- data that has been organized in such a way as to be u
+- data that has been organized in such a way as to be useful to somebody

 - the telephone directory contains information because it has been organized